FAQ

 Reputable breeders typically have a waitlist of 6 months-2 years, depending on how picky you are.

-If you’re thinking about getting a Shiloh, please check out the upcoming litter list, and start chatting with breeders sooner rather than later.
+If you’re thinking about getting a Shiloh, start chatting with breeders sooner rather than later.

-The wait might be long, but the quality in the ISSA Shiloh Club is worth it!
+The wait might be long, but a quality dog is worth it!

 Are you a breeder?